lucaspelle1909/elasticsearch-node/README.md

 # elasticsearch-node
-Search engine from all cities in the world with ElasticSearch and Node
+City search engine with ElasticSearch and Node. (all cities in the world)

 ## How to run